-In the opinion of Co-Bond Counsel, under the laws of the Commonwealth as enacted and construed on the date hereof, interest on the 2017A Bonds is exempt from Pennsylvania personal income tax and Pennsylvania corporate net income tax, and the 2017A Bonds are exempt from personal property taxes in Pennsylvania; however, under the laws of the Commonwealth, as enacted and construed on the date hereof, any profits, gains or income derived from the sale, exchange or other disposition of the 2017A Bonds will be subject to Pennsylvania taxes and local taxes within the Commonwealth.
+Bond Counsel will also deliver an opinion to the effect that under existing law as enacted and construed on the date of such opinion, the 2017 Subordinate Bonds are exempt from personal property taxes in Pennsylvania, and interest on the 2017 Subordinate Bonds is exempt from the Pennsylvania personal income tax and the Pennsylvania corporate net income tax.
+However, under the laws of the Commonwealth as presently enacted and construed, any profits, gains or income derived from the sale, exchange or other disposition of the 2017 Subordinate Bonds will be subject to Pennsylvania taxes within the Commonwealth.